‹‹ homejQuery BlockUI Plugin (v2)

 Local Overrides

-Local overrides are achieved by passing an object to the blockUI (or block) function.
+Local overrides are achieved by passing an object to the blockUI, unblockUI, block or unblock functions.
 The exact same options are available to the local options object as are available in the global object.
 For example:

 // change message border

-$.blockUI({ css: { border = '5px solid red'} });
+$.blockUI({ css: { border: '5px solid red'} });

 ...